AbhaySinghR/Scowtt_Take_Home/README.md

 ### 5.1 Machine Learning Model 1: Customer Conversion (Loyalty Prediction)

 The objective of this model is to predict the probability that a customer transitions from a one-time buyer to a repeat customer based on their initial transactional and behavioral signals.(Both for Repeated and First Time Customers)
+This model focuses on learning **behavioral patterns** that indicate long-term customer retention rather than short-term transactional noise.
 ### Model Selection & Iteration

 A **Champion–Challenger** approach was adopted to evaluate multiple algorithms and identify the most effective modeling strategy: